Picovoice/picovoice/sdk/rust/README.md

 picovoice = "*"
 ```

+## AccessKey

+The Picovoice SDK requires a valid `AccessKey` at initialization. `AccessKey`s act as your credentials when using Picovoice SDKs.
+You can create your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.

+To obtain your `AccessKey`:
+1. Login or Signup for a free account on the [Picovoice Console](https://picovoice.ai/console/).
+2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create one or use an existing `AccessKey`.

 ## Usage

 To create an instance of the engine with default parameters, use the `PicovoiceBuilder` function.